Judging and Discerning

 Righteous and Unrighteous Judgment

-no excuse or defense, O man, whoever you are who
+defense, O man, whoever you are who judges and

-judges and condemns another.
-For in posing as
+condemns another.
+For in posing as judge and

-practicing the very same things that you censure
+the very same things that you censure and

 We frequently find that people will accuse